 Learning from Past Mistakes

-Of course this does not imply that we need to shame or guilt ourselves into making more “spiritual” choices.
-Instead, the goal is to teach ourselves about us and what makes us tick.
+Of course, this does not imply that we need to shame or guilt ourselves into making more “spiritual” choices.
+Instead, the goal is to teach ourselves about ourselves and what makes us tick.
 Once we “know thyself,” we will make different choices, but not out of fear or attempting to “be good.”
 Instead, we will make different choices because we understand why we made our previous choices.
 Therefore, we can now make more educated, self-aware, and healthy choices.

 A Course in Miracles explains that errors are merely illusions that are not yet seen for what they are/were and that they are actions or reactions that stem from a misperception of who we are.
 Therefore they are actions that are rash, unfounded, and misdirected, which means they have no foundation in reality…therefore they are not real.
 When truth enters the picture, the illusions disappear, “leaving not a trace by which to be remembered.”
 This, in part, is referring to the fact that when we heal wounds from the past (which includes regret), our mind and brain will literally be re-wired in a way that unplugs the past (leaving no trace) and gets re-wired with new thoughts and belief-systems.